ComScore

 • Protein: 5g/serving (varies)

 Not only is chia pudding beloved for being a make-ahead, nutritious snack, but it's also packed with heart-healthy fats.
 Chia seeds contain calcium, phosphorus, manganese and omega-3s, says Healthline.
 It can be made vegan if you don't consume milk, but know that using dairy will boost the protein content even more.
-(Psst: Try our three-ingredient recipe that's dairy-free and topped with honey and fruit.)
+(Psst: Try this three-ingredient recipe that's dairy-free and topped with honey and fruit.)

 headshot

-Senior Food Editor
+Former Senior Food Editor

 taryn pire